 We are back with another post in the Is it Behavior?
 Or is it Sensory? series.
-Today we will be looking at the vestibular system and its affects on your child’s behaviors.
+The vestibular system influences a child’s behavior and sense of balance.
+Learn more about how the vestibular system affects a child’s behavior below.

 What is the Vestibular System?